xmacex/connect-opz/README.md

 This norns program has a single purpose, namely to connect monone norns to teenage engineering OP-Z audio over USB.

+WARNING: Do not disconnect or turn off the OP-Z when it has been connected as an audio device with this program.
+This will leave processes running wild on the norns, and will produce loud digital noise.

+There seems to be audio glitch artifacts.
+Someone please help be get rid of them maybe by tuning `alsa_in` and `alsa_out`.
+Or alternatively put a reverb on them ;)

 # Purpose

 The following storyline illustrates the ambition, and success of this